-For students from backgrounds underrepresented in the health professions, many schools offer summer enrichment programs as their recruitment pipelines to increase institutional diversity.
+For students from backgrounds underrepresented in health professions, many schools offer summer enrichment programs as their recruitment pipelines to increase institutional diversity.
 These programs often include test prep, research, admissions 101, shadowing and networking opportunities.
 Please check eligibility and APPLY EARLY.
 Explore more enrichment programs [xslx]* under the Experiences tab in the spreadsheet (and select"enrichment programs" in the "Internship Type" column).

 Learn more about resource supporting diversity in health professions under the resource tab.

 Develop Cultural Competency

 AAMC defines “culture” as integrated patterns of human behavior that include the language, thoughts, actions, customs, beliefs, and institutions of racial, ethnic, social, or religious groups.
 “Competence” implies having the capacity to function effectively as an individual or an organization within the context of the cultural beliefs, practices, and needs presented by patients and their communities.
 The Institute of Medicine of the National Academies highlights that "students need to understand that cultural competency encompasses language, customs, values, belief systems, and rituals that patients bring to the medical encounter.”
 To develop your cultural competency, check out this crash course developed by Stanford School of Medicine.
 Also consider this advice:

 - Participate in Community Engagement programs with a public health focus [xslx]

-- Participate in the STEP program, Health Bridges, Hunger and Homeless Initiative through the Draper Center, or Project Horseshoe Farm.
+- Participate in the STEP program through the AARC, Health Bridges and Hunger and Homeless Initiative through the Draper Center, or Project Horseshoe Farm.
 These are just a few of the enriching and meaningful programs serving the local community

 - Take sociology/anthropology courses that will enhance your cultural understanding and experience